charlotte12l/am207_fisher/README.md

 ## Intro
 This is the repository of AM 207 Group Project - Fisher Information Loss.
-Basically, the three python files are for constructing the packages of calculating Fisher Information Loss. $fil.py$ is our own implementation based on the paper's proposed theories.
-And $fil_torch.py$ is similar with the paper's implementation using Pytorch and we used that to support our experiment for Out-of-Distribution data and overfitting in
+Basically, the three python files are for constructing the packages of calculating Fisher Information Loss. `fil.py` is our own implementation based on the paper's proposed theories.
+And `fil_torch.py` is similar with the paper's implementation using Pytorch and we used that to support our experiment for Out-of-Distribution data and overfitting in
-$ood_overfit_experiments.ipynb$ because it is more stable.
-And $fil_paper_experiments.ipynb$ is our similar experiment with that in the paper.
+`ood_overfit_experiments.ipynb` because it is more stable.
+And `fil_paper_experiments.ipynb` is our similar experiment with that in the paper.

 ## Group Member
 Max Guo, Wenqi Chen, Xingyu Liu, Yang Xiang